Pickleball’s Identity Crisis

 “Did you play tennis growing up?”

-“Ever played racquet ball or squash?”
+“Ever played racquetball or squash?”

 “Did you ever try badminton as a kid?”